Salivary Glands Long Essays

 Answer:

-temporomandibular joint Definition:
+Temporomandibular joint Definition:

-It is the anteromedial displacement of the interarticular disc associated with the posterosuperior displacement of the condyle in the closed jaw position
+The temporomandibular joint is the anteromedial displacement of the interarticular disc associated with the posterosuperior displacement of the condyle in the closed jaw position

-temporomandibular joint Features:
+temporomandibular Joint Features:

 • Pain on biting